Spartan-119/financial_commission_chatbot/README.md

 ### NOTE: Currently, I have taken down the deployed chatbot, upon the Commission's request.

-This project implements a chatbot for the Guernsey Financial Services Commission (GFSC) using Streamlit, LangChain, and Neo4j.
+This project implements a chatbot for a Financial Services Commission using Streamlit, LangChain, and Neo4j.
 The chatbot provides information about the Commission's risk-based regulation approach and can retrieve data from a knowledge graph.

 ## Features

-- Conversational interface for querying GFSC-related information.
+- Conversational interface for querying Commission-related information.
 - Integration with Neo4j for knowledge graph capabilities.
 - Ability to search lesson content and knowledge graph entities.